eps-zero/Hotel-Booking/README.md

 Example usage: `http://localhost:8000/rooms/?min_price=50&capacity=2&ordering=price`

-   - `/rooms/create/` - This URL is used for creating a new room.
-It is associated with the RoomCreateView class-based view and provides a form for creating a room.
-Only admin can use it.

    - `/reservations/` - This URL is used for accessing the list view of reservations.
 It is associated with the ReservationListView class-based view and displays a list of existing reservations.
 Only autorized users can see their reservations.

    - `/reservations/create` - This URL is used for creating a new reservation.
 It is also associated with the ReservationListView class-based view and provides a form for creating a reservation.
 Only autorized users can create reservations.